Skip to content

 def calculate_tax_in_bulk_mode(self, taxpayers: list) -> list:

-# let exceptions be raised
+# we let the exceptions rise

 list_dict_taxpayers = list(